thycotic/dsv-docs/product/auth-general/authgcp/index.md

 To setup GCP authentication using service accounts in DSV, a GCP service account must be provided that DSV can use as the authentication provider.
 This service account must be assigned to the project you are working in, have the role **Service Account Key Admin** so that it can issue and manage service account tokens, and a key must be generated.

-These steps can be done programatically, but we will use the GCP Console.
+These steps can be done programmatically, but we will use the GCP Console.

 ### GCP Service Account Setup